Solomon Molcho: Writings

-Molcho published a book of homilies Derashot on the Bible entitled Sefer Hamefoar, based mostly on the Talmud and Midrash, in Salonika in late 1529.
+Molcho published a book of homilies Derashot on the Bible entitled Sefer Hamefoar ("The Magnificent Book"), based mostly on the Talmud and Midrash, in Salonika in late 1529.
 Two of his biographical letters, which also recount his dreams, were first published, in bowdlerized and censored form, in Amsterdam in 1660, in a book entitled Hayat Kaneh.
 Modern scholars have discovered several more works by Molcho, including a second book, which he had prepared for publication at the time of his death and which focused on Messianic redemption and emphasized the Kabbala, and a song, and the transcript of a synagogue lecture Molcho delivered in the spring of 1531.
 His second book, along with his homilies and other writings, including uncensored versions of his letters, were published as Kitvei Shlomo Molcho (The Collected Writings of Shlomo Molcho) in Jerusalem in 2019.

 Molcho's writings and speeches highlighted the roles of the Messiah ben Joseph and the Messiah ben David in the process of redemption and stressed that redemption could come if Jews were faithful to God and his commandments or if the non-Jewish religious and political powers were exceedingly evil and oppressive.
 A dream Molcho had in 1526 apparently led him to believe he was destined to be either the Messiah ben Joseph or his precursor, but in none of his writings or speeches did he ever explicitly state this or proclaim himself the Messiah.

+Cultural influence

+In 1925, Max Brod published the novel Reubeni, Fürst der Juden (Reubeni, Prince of the Jews), that describe the adventure of Molcho and David Reubeni.
+In 1928-1929, Aaron Abraham Kabak published a historical fiction novel in three parts about the life of Molcho.